Homeowners and renters are missing out on millions of dollars in tax relief. Use the resources below to learn more.

 Eligibility

-- You cannot be claimed as a dependent of another taxpayer for the 2022 tax year.
+- You were not claimed as a dependent of another taxpayer for 2024.

 Application Deadline